alphagov/govuk-design-system/src/patterns/contact-a-department-or-service-team/index.md

 {{ example({ group: "patterns", item: "contact-a-department-or-service-team", example: "all-contact-information", html: true, open: false, size: "xl" }) }}

+### Place contact information consistently

+<strong class="govuk-tag govuk-tag--grey">WCAG 2.2</strong> If you use this pattern across a set of pages, make sure to place the contact information consistently on the page.

+For example, if you place a ‘contact us’ section at the end of one page within a set of pages, then you should place any ‘contact us’ sections on other pages within the set at the end of the other pages as well.

+This is to comply with WCAG 2.2 success criterion [3.2.6 Consistent Help](https://www.w3.org/WAI/WCAG22/Understanding/consistent-help.html).

 ### Order contact channels consistently

 List contact channels in the same order throughout your service.
 This helps users to find what they need more easily.